EUMETNET/metocean-covjson/README.md

 Type: object

-Identical to the object for the property `measurementType` in OGC-EDR v1.2, with the following schema:
+Identical to the object for the property `measurementType` in OGC API - Environmental Data Retrieval v1.2, with the following schema:

 ```yaml
 type: object